RuslanHasko/friendship_matrix/README.md

 # "Friendshp Matrix" REST-full MEAN-stack application

-"Friendshp Matrix" This is test MEAN-stack SPA-application, which allow to register/login users, add/remove and find friends.
+This is test MEAN-stack SPA-application, which allow to register/login users, add/remove and find friends.

 ### Installation and running